MAGNANIMITY: THE QUALITY THAT MADE MANDELA AN EXCEPTIONAL LEADER

 Magnanimity derives from the Latin root, magnanimitas - magnus, great, and animus, spirit, soul or mind.
 Webster’s dictionary defines magnanimity as

 Greatness of mind; that elevation or dignity of soul, which encounters danger and trouble with tranquillity and firmness, which raises the possessor above revenge, and makes him delight in acts of benevolence, which makes him disdain injustice and meanness, and prompts him to sacrifice personal ease, interest and safety for the accomplishment of useful and noble objects.”

-The turning point for Mandela took place in that limestone quarry.
+Mandela had remained angry for years.
+The turning point, Mandela said, took place in that limestone quarry.
 “I hated them for fourteen years,” Mandela told President Bill Clinton when he asked how he had let go of his anger and hatred.
 “And I am not sure, when I was young and strong, if I wasn’t kept alive on my hatred.
 But one day when I was breaking rocks I realised that they had taken so much from me.
 They had abused me physically; they had abused me emotionally; they had taken me away from my wife and children; I wouldn’t see my children grow up; eventually it would cost me my marriage.
 They’d taken everything away from me but my mind and my heart.
 And I realised that I would have to give those things to them – and I decided not to give them away.”
 Whilst Mandela would give up the armed struggle and violent revolution, he would not give away his heart and mind.
 Instead he found a way to protect them, and let them grow.
 Mandela came to understand that “resentment is like drinking poison and then hoping it will kill your enemies.”